tirefire/tirefi.re/copyleft/index.md

 ---
 This is Industrial Waste.

-You can have it, but are responsible for any problems it may cause.
+You can have it, but YOU are responsible for any problems it may cause.

 Please don't leave it in a pond, the koi deserve better.